Skip to Main Content

 Included Meals: Breakfast, Lunch

 Today, you mount your own Pilgrimage, VBT-style, cycling through the picturesque streets of Natchez, which in spring are lined with fragrant magnolia and dogwood trees.
-This morning, you will cycle together to Longwood, an unforgettable (and unfinished) property featuring a unique octagonal design, for a tour together.
+This morning, you will cycle with your small group to Longwood, an unforgettable (and unfinished) property featuring a unique octagonal design, for a tour together.
 Then, you can set your own pace, pausing when you like to take advantage of your included admission to another of the city’s grandest antebellum homes, all of which are designated National Historic Landmarks.
-Enjoy guided tours of Rosalie, known for its Federal-style columned portico and ornate rosewood furniture, or Greek Revival-style Stanton Hall.
+Enjoy a guided tour of Rosalie, known for its Federal-style columned portico and ornate rosewood furniture, or Greek Revival-style Stanton Hall.

 Should you feel parched, you may wish to stop and savor a mint julep over lunch at the Carriage House Restaurant, located on the grounds of Stanton Hall.
 The Carriage House is the locals’ choice for Southern culinary staples like fried chicken, buttermilk biscuits, and warm pecan cobbler.